 Digital USD Citation

 Jacobitz, Frank G.; Liechtenstein, Lukas; Schneider, Kai; and Farge, Marie, "On the Structure and Dynamics of Sheared and Rotating Turbulence: Direct Numerical Simulations and Wavelet Based Coherent Vortex Extraction" (2008).
-Engineering Faculty Publications.
+School of Engineering: Faculty Scholarship.
 2.